-1. Dial of an 8-day longcase clock by William Mainman of Beverley, about 1740-50.
+Figure 1 (left).
+Dial of an eight-day longcase clock by William Mainman of Beverley, about 1740-50.

-William Mainman of Beverley in East Yorkshire is an enigmatic clockmaker who has proved difficult to trace.
-Hull and East Yorkshire Clocks by Stuart Walker (1982) lists a Willaim Mainman at Howden, about 20 miles to the west of Beverley, but the only information is 'See Wainman, William'.
-William Wainman of Howden is listed as 'c1775-85' solely on the basis of a couple of longcase clocks, with a later watchmaker at Hessle, near Hull, in 1834-67.
-The surname Mainman is quite an unusual one that appears to originate in east and north Yorkshire, but not this man.
-I have not managed to find any genealogical information on him by using the usual online sources, such as the International Genealogical Index (IGI).
-But this dial is clearly signed Mainman so it is likely that this was his name and that 'M' has been misread as a 'W' on his other clocks.
-As this dial was made before the two reported clocks signed at Howden, it can be deduced that he was earlier working at Beverley.
+illiam Mainman of Beverley in East Yorkshire is an enigmatic clockmaker who has proved difficult to trace.
+Hull and East Yorkshire Clocks by Stuart Walker (1982) lists a William Mainman at Howden, about 20 miles to the west of Beverley, but the only information is 'See at Hessle, near Hull, in 1834-67.
+The surname Mainman is quite an unusual one that appears to originate in east and north Yorkshire, but not this man and I have not managed to find any genealogical information on him by using the usual online sources.
+But this dial is clearly signed Mainman so it is likely that